10 Questions For a Digital Publisher

-And so it is we’ve amassed 10 questions we’ve heard recently, or often, and have added some answers that might help you on your way:
+We’ve amassed 10 questions we’ve heard recently, or often, and have added some answers that might help you on your way.
+From which metrics to prioritize to promoting your online magazine, we’ve compiled the best practice answers based on our long-term experience within the industry.

 Do articles really get read on social media?